mlbvn/handson-ml2-vn/datasets/jsb_chorales/README.md

-# Bộ dữ liệu Johann Sebastian Bach (JSB) Chorales
+# Johann Sebastian Bach Chorales Dataset

-## Nguồn dữ liệu
+## Source
 This dataset contains 382 chorales by Johann Sebastian Bach (in the public domain), where each chorale is composed of 100 to 640 chords with a temporal resolution of 1/16th.
 Each chord is composed of 4 integers, each indicating the index of a note on a piano, except for the value 0 which means "no note played".

-This dataset is based on [czhuang's JSB-Chorales-dataset](https://github.com/czhuang/JSB-Chorales-dataset/) (`Jsb16thSeparated.npz`) which used the train, validation, test split from Boulanger-Lewandowski (2012).
+This dataset is based on [czhuang's JSB-Chorales-dataset](https://github.com/czhuang/JSB-Chorales-dataset/blob/master/README.md) (`Jsb16thSeparated.npz`) which used the train, validation, test split from Boulanger-Lewandowski (2012).

 Motivation: I thought it would be nice to have a version of this dataset in CSV format.

-## Thông tin Tham khả
+## Reference
 Boulanger-Lewandowski, N., Vincent, P., & Bengio, Y. (2012).
 Modeling Temporal Dependencies in High-Dimensional Sequences: Application to Polyphonic Music Generation and Transcription.
 Proceedings of the 29th International Conference on Machine Learning (ICML-12), 1159–1166.

-## Sử dụng
+## Usage
-Tải tệp tin `jsb_chorales.tgz` và giải nén nó:
+Download `jsb_chorales.tgz` and untar it:

 ```bash
 $ tar xvzf jsb_chorales.tgz
 ```

-## Cấu trúc Dữ liệu
-Dữ liệu được chia thành ba thư mục (train, valid, test), với 382 tệp tin CSV:
+## Data structure
+The dataset is split in three (train, valid, test), with a total of 382 CSV files:

 ```
 $ tree